agile-lab-dev/darwin/README.md

 }
 ```

 When extracting the schemaId, it will check if the single object encoding is "confluent" or "standard" way.
 Given that, it will go down the chain of confluent-single-object-encoding or standard-single-object-encoding **in order**.
 The first that matches, is the one that will be used.

+In order to initialize the single connectors, a configuration will be created merging the specific part
+(i.e. hbase/mongo/confluent) with the outer layer: in case of duplicated entries the more specific one will be used.

-Register of schema, will work with the connector set as registrator.
+Registration of the schema, will work with the connector set as registrar.